Projective normality of model varieties and related results: On the normality of cones and nilpotent orbit closures

-is surjective for all globally generated line bundles $\calL,\calL'$ on $M_\calO$. \end{theorem}
+is surjective for all globally generated line bundles $\mathcal L,\mathcal L'$ on $M_\mathcal{O}$. \end{theorem}

-The rest of the section will be essentially devoted to the proof of this theorem.
-Notice that by construction $\theta$ is identified with a faithful divisor on $M_\calO$.
-Therefore the normality (resp. the non-normality) of $\ol\calO = C_\theta$ will follow case-by-case by noticing that $\theta$ is minuscule (resp. non-minuscule) and applying Proposition~\ref{prop: cono1}.
+Notice that by construction $\theta$ is identified with a faithful divisor on $M_\mathcal{O}$.
+Therefore the normality (resp.\ the non-normality) of $\overline{\mathcal{O}} = C_\theta$ follows by noticing case-by-case that $\theta$ is minuscule (resp.\ non-minuscule) in $\mathbb{N}\Delta$, and applying Proposition~\ref{prop: cono1}.
+Given a nilpotent orbit $\mathcal{O}$ of height 3, we summarize the results on the normality of its closure in Table \ref{tab:norm-nilp}.
+Given a spherical nilpotent orbit $\mathcal{O}$, there we write in the second column its Kostant-Dynkin diagram, in the third column its Bala-Carter label (see \cite[\S 8.4]{CM}), in the fourth column the corresponding case in \cite{BCF} and in the fifth column the normality of $\overline{\mathcal{O}}$.
+In particular we have the following.